Skip to content

 Since our founding in 2013, the GMNP has served as a relentless advocate for economic development policies and resources that benefit Greater Minnesota.

-We focus on the issues that matter to Greater Minnesota communities, including housing, workforce development, child care, broadband, infrastructure, and rural health care.
+We focus on the issues that matter to Greater Minnesota communities, including economic and workforce development, housing, child care, broadband, and infrastructure.

 Membership

-The Greater Minnesota Partnership brings together more than 85 businesses, economic development organizations, local governments, chambers of commerce, higher education institutions, and nonprofits committed to promoting economic growth and stimulating prosperity.
+The Greater Minnesota Partnership brings together almost 100 businesses, economic development organizations, local governments, chambers of commerce, higher education institutions, and nonprofits committed to promoting economic growth and stimulating prosperity.

 Join us in speaking up for Greater Minnesota